shawnsoltesz/RhythmsGonnaGetYou/README.md

 PARKING LOT
 Figure out loop through menu so doesn't have to be restarted over and over Input validation on menu entries

+Question: Review how to create the multiple criteria queries in SQL on the joined query.
+Review: Clarity on the assignment, when we add, we need to build an entire query that prompts to search for item before adding (band, album, song).
+Then if no match, add?
+So are the inputs a multi-step process:

+1. Search for item to add
+2. If match, terminate add
+3. If no match, collect the data in prompts needed for the table
+4. If a field is blank for adding, just accept the user input, assign NULL and add to table

+\*\*\*Same process for Band, Album and Song, just different tables to write to